-Applying for a basic bank account is simple and can be completed online or in-branch.
+Applying for a basic bank account is a simple process and can be completed either online or in-branch.
 It is worth noting that if you qualify for a bank’s standard current account, you will most likely not be offered a basic bank account.

 To apply for a basic bank account you’ll have to fulfil some eligibility criteria: UK resident, over 16-18 years of age (depending on the account), and provide some form of identification showing your address such as a passport, driving licence, state benefit entitlement letter, recent utility bill or correspondence from HMRC.